18F/accessibility/pages/color.md

 ---
 There are two main accessibility concerns for color, contrast and color dependence.
 Color contrast is the ratio of the foreground color(text) and the background color.
 Text should have a ratio of 4.5:1 or greater with the background.

 Color dependence is the need to see color to understand the information.
-An example of this would be `The required fields are red.` Some users may not be able to distiguish red from other colors and would lack information to fill out this form.
+An example of this would be `The required fields are red.` Some users may not be able to distinguish red from other colors and would lack information to fill out this form.

 Links that only rely on color also fail this requirement.
 Links must be distinguished by more than just color (hue).
 Links can be distinguished by underlines, symbols, context (in a menu for example), or lightness.
-If the contrast between the surronding text and a link is greater than 3:1 it is acceptable.
+If the contrast between the surrounding text and a link is greater than 3:1 it is acceptable.
 Also note, the link text itself still needs to have a contrast ratio of 4.5:1 or greater with the background.
 [More information about link color dependence.](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/F73)

 ### Testing